tundish/blathnaid/NOTES.rst

 There stood the Blacksmith, warming against the furnace.
 He had been watching Jack approach up the path, and could tell from Morten's stepping what the matter was about.

-He took the bit of rope from Jack's hand and steadied Morten for a moment.
+He took the end of rope from Jack's hand and steadied Morten for a moment.
 Then led him to a rail where he could check his hooves.

 The forge